dannibla/nodejs-postgresql-crud/README.md

 ## Getting started

 - Download the project’s zip
-- Create table in PostgreSQL
+- After Creating Database, Check your Connection Strings and Create new table in PostgreSQL

 ```
 CREATE TABLE customer